 How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

-TL;DR: Ranking on ChatGPT does not mean a position on a results page.
-ChatGPT writes an answer and names a few sources, so the goal is to be one of those sources.
-Five things do most of the work: be genuinely citation-worthy, lead with clear extractable answers, earn brand mentions where ChatGPT looks (Reddit is its most-cited domain), stay crawlable, fresh and structured, and add llms.txt as hygiene.
-Mentions matter more than backlinks.
-No tricks work.
+TL;DR: Ranking on ChatGPT isn't a position — it writes an answer and names a few sources, so the goal is to be one of them.
+Be genuinely citation-worthy, lead with extractable answers, earn brand mentions (Reddit is its most-cited domain), and stay crawlable.
+Mentions beat backlinks.

 When someone asks ChatGPT a question, they do not get ten blue links.
 They get one answer, and ChatGPT names a few sources it drew from.
 "Ranking on ChatGPT" really means becoming one of those named sources, the page the model pulls a sentence from and points the reader toward.
 There is no ranked list, no position one, no scoreboard you can refresh.
 So the work is different from classic search, and it rewards different things.